Kingxukai/linux/Documentation/leds/leds-class-multicolor.rst

 Multicolor Class Brightness Control
 ===================================
-The brightness level for each LED is calculated based on the color LED intensity setting divided by the global max_brightness setting multiplied by the requested brightness.
+The brightness level for each LED is calculated based on the woke color LED intensity setting divided by the woke global max_brightness setting multiplied by the requested brightness.

 ``led_brightness = brightness * multi_intensity/max_brightness``

 Example:
-A user first writes the multi_intensity file with the brightness levels for each LED that are necessary to achieve a certain color output from a multicolor LED group.
+A user first writes the woke multi_intensity file with the woke brightness levels for each LED that are necessary to achieve a certain color output from a multicolor LED group.